JohnFlyIII/AutoAfkSleep/MODRINTH_DESCRIPTION.md

-# AutoAFK Sleep - Automatic Bed Usage for AFK Players
+# AutoAFK Sleep - Automatic Bed Usage & Hunger Management for AFK Players (v1.2.1)

-Never worry about surviving the night while AFK again!
-This client-side mod automatically uses nearby beds when night falls, keeping you safe while you're away from your keyboard.
+Never worry about surviving the night or starving while AFK again!
+This client-side mod automatically uses nearby beds when night falls and manages your hunger, keeping you safe and fed while you're away from your keyboard.

 ## ✨ Key Features